robertwijas/billable-rust/README.md

 * current directory
 * or `~/Library/Application Support/com.robertwijas.billable`

-Running `billable` presents and option to create a sample config.
+Running `billable` presents an option to create a sample config.

 ## Usage